gbgg/aama-data/bin/README.md

 ## General Query Procedure

-Here and in the following sections, interaction with the fuseki datastore is handled by the Jena fuseki SOH (SPARQL Over HTTP) library, a set of ruby scripts incorporated here into the following bash scripts:
+Here and in the following sections, interaction with the fuseki datastore is handled by the Jena fuseki SOH (SPARQL Over HTTP) library, a set of ruby scripts incorporated here into the following bash scripts.
+(The parenthesized scripts are not actually called by current sh scripts.)

-	* fuclear.sh: Drop default graph
-	* fudelete.sh: Delete named graph.
+	* fupost.sh: 	  s-post
-	* fudrop.sh
+	* (fuput.sh: 	  s-put)
-	* fuget.sh
+	* (fuget.sh: 	  s-get)
-	* fupost.sh
+	* fuquery-gen: 	  s-query
+	* fudelete.sh: 	  s-delete [delete named graph]
+	* (fuclear.sh: 	  s-update "CLEAR DEFAULT" )
+	* (fudrop.sh: 	  s-update "DROP ALL")

 1. **fuseki.sh**: Launch fuseki with parameters of aamaconfig.ttl.
 (A variant script, **fuseki-default.sh**, launches fuseki with default parameters.)
     - **usage**: bin/fuseki.sh